ucsdlib/newspaper_textmining/_episodes/02-navigating-the-filesystem.md

 ~~~
 {: .output}

-We can see that are three directories in the current directory nfs.
+We can see that are three directories in the current directory cephfs.

 To reverse the sort, use the command `ls -r`.